Video shows NFL hopeful Malik McDowell attack Michigan police officer, reach for stun gun: report

 WARNING: GRAPHIC LANGUAGE

-After several back and forths, McDowell, at 6’6”, stands up and walks into the gas station convenience store while the officer attempts to arrest him.
+After a lengthy back-and-forth, McDowell, at 6’6”, stands up and walks into the gas station convenience store while the officer attempts to arrest him.

-The two appear to struggle at which point the officer warns McDowell that he will Taser him if he continues to refuse arrest.
+The two appear to struggle, at which point the officer warns McDowell that he will Taser him if he continues to refuse arrest.
 McDowell then engages the police officer, appearing to reach for the Taser.

 McDowell sits down but refuses to comply with the arresting officer and is eventually hit with the Taser.
 He pulls the prongs from his chest and can be seen lunging at the officer.The two continue to wrestle as McDowell tries to take down the cop, repeatedly saying “I need a supervisor.”